goatslacker/alt/README.md

 #### Disclaimer

 All defined methods in your Store class **will not** be available on the store instance.
 They are accessible within the class but not on the returned
-Object via `fux.createStore`.
+Object via `alt.createStore`.
 This ensures that stores have no direct setters and the state remains mutable only through actions keeping the flow unidirectional.
 If you want to attach public/static functions to your store you may do so as a static method on the class itself.

 ```js